-What is master?
+What is the main branch?

-Master is the most up to date version of your design files stored in the Abstract cloud.
+The main branch is the most up to date version of your design files stored in the Abstract cloud.

-Define master for your project
+Define the main branch for your project

 For instance, if you are working on a mobile iOS banking app, your basic structure may look something like this.